elmonkey/Python_3D/README.md

 # 3Dpython
-Plot/Visualize a distance or point cloud array using matplotlib.
+Plot/Visualize a distance or point cloud array using Python's matplotlib.